-Even though someone may speak some English, that doesn’t mean that they understand everything said in English.
-Phrases like, “what’s up?” and “I’m pretty good” can be quite confusing for someone who is not a native English speaker.
+Even though someone may speak some English, that doesn’t mean they understand everything in English.
+Phrases like “What’s up?” and “I’m pretty good” can be quite confusing for someone who is not a native English speaker.

 9. Speak Slowly and Enunciate

-There’s always that joke that when you travel to other countries, simply speak slowly, loudly, and add an appropriate accent, and people will understand what you’re saying.
+There’s always that joke that when you travel to other countries, speak slowly and loudly and add an appropriate accent, and people will understand what you’re saying.
 This is kind of like the concept of Spanglish in the United States.